Skip to main content

 registry_keystring""Required.
 Qrvey registry key.

 qrvey_chart_versionstring""Required.
-Qrvey chart version
+Qrvey chart version.

-locationstring"eastus2"Azure location for resources
+locationstring"eastus2"Azure location for resources.

-enable_location_servicesboolfalseEnable location services
+enable_location_servicesboolfalseEnable location services.

-enable_trinoboolfalseDeploy Trino Helm chart
+enable_trinoboolfalseDeploy Trino Helm chart.

-managed_nat_gatewayboolfalseUse managed NAT gateway for outbound connectivity
+managed_nat_gatewayboolfalseUse managed NAT gateway for outbound connectivity.

-es_configobject{}Elasticsearch config (size, count)
+es_configobject{}Elasticsearch config (size, count).

 customer_infoobject{}Required.
-An object containing customer information.
+An object containing customer information..

 initial_admin_emailstring""Required.
 Initial admin email.

-globalizationobject{}Globalization settings (google_client_email, google_client_private_key, etc.)
+globalizationobject{}Globalization settings (google_client_email, google_client_private_key, and so on).

-create_resource_groupboolfalseCreate resource group or use an existing one
+create_resource_groupboolfalseCreate resource group or use an existing one.

 storage_account_replication_typestring"LRS"Storage account replication type.
-Valid values are LRS, GRS, RAGRS or ZRS
+Valid values are LRS, GRS, RAGRS or ZRS.

-network_pluginstring"azure"Network plugin to use
+network_pluginstring"azure"Network plugin to use.

-network_policystring"azure"Network policy to use
+network_policystring"azure"Network policy to use.

-network_address_spacelist(string)["10.208.0.0/12"]Network address space
+network_address_spacelist(string)["10.208.0.0/12"]Network address space.

-subnet_address_prefixeslist(string)["10.220.0.0/20"]Subnet address prefixes
+subnet_address_prefixeslist(string)["10.220.0.0/20"]Subnet address prefixes.

-openai_api_keystring"sk-xxxxxxxxxx"OpenAI API key
+openai_api_keystring"sk-xxxxxxxxxx"OpenAI API key.

-table_hierarchy_enabledboolfalseEnable table hierarchy feature
+table_hierarchy_enabledboolfalseEnable table hierarchy feature.

 customer_info